ryankubin/ryan_kubin-SDK/README.md

 ```
 If there is any issue authenticating, this will raise an unauthorized error, and you'll need to check your token to confirm it is correct.

 From here, you now have access to the two main functions: movies and quotes.
+When you call a get, the return for all will be in JSON.
 Both are able to apply filters and sorts, in the format:
 Sort:
 ```
 sort=<field_name>